rickosborne/cascades/md/16-2-6-after-weather.md

 She looked to be in her late twenties, maybe a few years older than me.

-Being a flight attendant does weird things to your head when it comes to how you think about other people.
+Being a flight attendant also does weird things to your head when it comes to how you think about other people.
 On the one hand you see so many people every day, each with their own story, needs, and desires, that you can't help but appreciate the sheer diversity of human existence.
 On the other hand you also see just how easy it is for stereotypes to be true, so it gets hard to not put people into buckets.
 Some of us, myself included, turn it into a kind of game, inventing back-stories for the passengers.